qrider71/tacho/README.md

 Typcally, the developer wants to measure the total execution time and the individual execution time for the algorithms to track where the elapsed time is spent.
 For this purpose the developer just needs to surround the execution of the algorithms with execution time logging and write the measured execution time to stdout.
+The 95% confidence interval expresses a range for which you can be 95% confident that the "true" average execution time value is contained.
+If you have a strong variation in measured data the range will be quide broad.
+To narrow down this range you need to increase the number of measurements (-tachoRepeat). n_recommended estimates the number of measurements you probably will need to get a confidence intervall of +/- 5% around the average value.

 Example (Java):